projectcalico/calico/master/getting-started/kubernetes/installation/hardway/install-node.md

 ## Provision Certificates

-Create the key Felix will use to authenticate with Typha and the certificate signing request (CSR)
+Create the key `calico/node` will use to authenticate with Typha and the certificate signing request (CSR)
 ```
 openssl req -newkey rsa:4096 \
-           -keyout felix.key \
+           -keyout calico-node.key \
            -nodes \
-           -out felix.csr \
+           -out calico-node.csr \
-           -subj "/CN=calico-felix"
+           -subj "/CN=calico-node"
 ```

-The certificate presents the Common Name (CN) as `calico-felix`, which is what we configured Typha to accept in the last lab.
+The certificate presents the Common Name (CN) as `calico-node`, which is what we configured Typha to accept in the last lab.

 Sign the Felix certificate with the CA we created earlier
 ```
-openssl x509 -req -in felix.csr \
+openssl x509 -req -in calico-node.csr \
                   -CA typhaca.crt \
                   -CAkey typhaca.key \
                   -CAcreateserial \
-                  -out felix.crt \
+                  -out calico-node.crt \
                   -days 365
 ```

-Store the Felx key and certificate in a Secret that Felix will access
+Store the key and certificate in a Secret that `calico/node` will access

 ```
-kubectl create secret generic -n kube-system calico-felix-certs --from-file=felix.key --from-file=felix.crt
+kubectl create secret generic -n kube-system calico-node-certs --from-file=calico-node.key --from-file=calico-node.crt
 ```

 ## Provision RBAC